fylgja/site/src/components/code.md

 ---
 title: "Code"
-description: "The Code component is a extension component to the base component."
+description: "The Code component is a extension component on the base component."
 npm: "@fylgja/code"
 tags: ["typography", "nativeElements"]
 preview: "code.png"